sviperll/ozymandias/maven-profiledep-extension/README.md

 `java6` and `nexus-deploy` are two profiles defined in `maven-parent` pom.
-With such declaration given profiles are always activated when building `myartifact`.
+With such declaration given profiles are activated when building `myartifact`.
 Other profiles from `maven-parent` can be activated as required by profile dependencies.